splunk/vscode-extension-splunk-soar/docs/docs/tutorial-basics/browsing-soar.md

 # Browsing SOAR

 The VS Code Extension for Splunk SOAR packages a number of custom views to browse connected SOAR environments and retrieve information about them.
+Most objects support an **Inspect** command that shows the object in JSON format within a virtual, read-only document.

 ## Environments